DarshanAkolavi/M2-EmbSys/Embeded_Project_M2/1_Requirements/README.md

 ## 5W and 1H :
 --------------------------------------------
  ## WHAT
- * Sun tracking solar panel works on the sensing of the solar radiations which are detected by the LDR sensers,To track the sun's position and rotate the panel according to the  sun's position and receive the sunlight at its fullest potential during the daytime.
+ * Sun tracking solar panel works on the sensing of the solar radiations which are detected by the LDR sensors, To track the sun's position and rotate the panel according to the sun's position and receive the sunlight at its fullest potential during the daytime.
  ------------------------------------------
  ## WHY
  * This can be done only if the panels are continuously placed towards the direction of the Sun.
-So, solar panel should continuously rotate in the direction of Sun.
+So, the solar panels should continuously rotate in the direction of the Sun.
  * so that the Solar trackers generate additional electricity in roughly an equivalent quantity of area required for fixed-tilt systems, creating them ideal for optimizing land usage.
  ------------------------------------------
  ## WHERE
- * The sun tracking solar panal can be used in  Hotels, Home apartments, Commercial complexes,Factories.
+ * The sun-tracking solar panel can be used in  Hotels, Home apartments, Commercial complexes, Factories.
  * by the Advancements in technology and responsibility in natural philosophy and mechanics have drastically reduced long-run maintenance issues for pursuit systems.
  ---------------------------------------------
  ## WHEN
-  * The Purpose of the sun tracking solar panel is that the solar energy can be reused as it is non-renewable resource.
+  * The Purpose of the sun-tracking solar panel is that the solar energy can be reused as it is a non-renewable resource.
   * This also saves money as there is no need to pay for energy used (excluding the initial setup cost).
-  * Helps in maximizing the solar energy absorption by continuously tracking the sun.
+  * Helps in maximizing solar energy absorption by continuously tracking the sun.
  -----------------------------------------------
  ## WHO
  * These panels can be used to power the traffic lights and streetlights
- * These can be used in home to power the appliances using solar power.
+ * These can be used in the home to power the appliances using solar power.
  * These can be used in industries as more energy can be saved by rotating the panel.
   ------------------------------------------------
  ## HOW
- * Panel is arranged in such a way that light on two LDRs is compared and panel is rotated towards LDR which have high intensity i.e. low resistance compared to other.
+ * Panel is arranged in such a way that light on two LDRs is compared and the panel is rotated towards LDR which have high intensity i.e. low resistance compared to other.
- * Servo motor rotates the panel at certain angle.
+ * Servo motor rotates the panel at a certain angle.
- * When the intensity of the light falling on right LDR is more, panel slowly moves towards right and if intensity on the left LDR is more, panel slowly moves towards left.
+ * When the intensity of the light falling on the right LDR is more, the panel slowly moves towards the right and if the intensity on the left LDR is more, the panel slowly moves towards the left.
- * In the noon time, Sun is ahead and intensity of light on both the panels is same.
-In such cases, panel is constant and there is no rotation.
+ * In the noontime, Sun is ahead and the intensity of light on both the panels is the same.
+In such cases, the panel is constant and there is no rotation.
 ------------------------------------------------------------------

 ## SWOT Analysis :

-## STENGTH
+## STRENGTH
  * Easy installation.
  * Low maintenance.
- * Fully automatic, saves man power.
+ * Fully automatic, saves manpower.
  * Consume very little energy, ideal for continuous operation.

-## WHEAKNESS
+## WEAKNESS
   * Light Induced Degradation.
   * Degradation By Components.
   * Natural Degradation.
   * Poor Durability of The Panels.

-## OPPORTUNTIES
+## OPPORTUNITIES
- * Helps in maximizing the solar energy absorption by continuously tracking the sun.
+ * Helps in maximizing solar energy absorption by continuously tracking the sun.
- * saving in eleicrticity consumption.
+ * saving in electricity consumption.
- * long term economic benifits.
+ * long-term economic benefits.
- * Though solar energy can be utilized to maximum extent this may create problems in rainy season.
+ * Though solar energy can be utilized to the maximum extent this may create problems in the rainy season.
- *  solar energy can be saved to batteries, they are heavy and occupy more space and required to change time to time.
+ *  solar energy can be saved to batteries, they are heavy and occupy more space, and are required to change from time to time.

 ## THREATS
   * change of solar panel.